Documentation

 Brain Board

-The LEDs on the HAT display the current status of the robot and can be used to help debug your robot.
-There are also 3 RGB (Red, Green, and Blue) LEDs that you can control from your code.
+The KCH is the board installed on top of the Pi, it powers the brain and has LEDs to show the current status of the robot.
+There are also 3 RGB (Red, Green, and Blue) LEDs that you can control from your code – see the Brain Board LED API for details.

 Board Diagram